Purpose

 Exclusion Criteria

 All Young Adults 1.
-History of being adopted 2.
-Pregnancy within 6 months or active nursing 3.
-Change in blood glucose or blood pressure medication within 3 months 4.
-Change in estrogen or testosterone therapy within 3 months 5.
-Glucocorticoids (except steroid inhalers or creams) within 3 months 6.
-Antiretroviral therapy use within 6 months (i.e., prophylaxis)
+Pregnancy within 6 months or active nursing 2.
+Change in blood glucose or blood pressure medication within 3 months 3.
+Change in estrogen or testosterone therapy within 3 months 4.
+Chronic glucocorticoids (except steroid inhalers or creams) within 3 months 5.
+Antiretroviral therapy use within 6 months (i.e., prophylaxis) 6.
+Significant chronic illness judged by the investigator to represent a contraindication to participation

 Study Design